chrisstef/3-commas-verse/README.md

 ## Future Ideas 💭

-There can be a lot of things to be implemented since the app is created using **minimal code** and therefore it's adaptable.
+There can be a lot of things to be implemented since the app is build with components and it's easy to just add more components.

 Some of them..